FabrizioMusacchio/MotilA/docs/source/tutorials.rst

 .. code-block:: python

-   import sys
-   # sys.path.append('../motila')  # uncomment only when developing MotilA locally
-   import motila as mt
-   from pathlib import Path
+   from motila import motila as mt from pathlib import Path

    # verify installation